alexvillin/cloudbeds2/README.md

 Watch https://alexvillin.github.io/cloudbeds2/#/

-Algorytm draws container with screen dimentions and 8 containers around filled by spiral from right top When user scrolls it, new containers are added old ones are deleted Use control matrix for container existing checking
+Algorytm draws container with screen dimentions and 8 containers around filled by spiral from right top.
+When user scrolls it, new containers are added old ones are deleted.
+Used control matrix for container existing checking.
-Use Vue, Vuex
+Used Vue, Vuex.

 ## Main Components:
 - Container: contain boxes depends on screen sizes, one box = 100x100px